Skip to main content

 Major Trails And Attractions

 A walking trail follows the Avonmore River through the woodland, crossing the river on footbridges and passing through atmospheric groves of moss-draped oaks.
 The spring bluebell display carpeting the forest floor is spectacular.
 The combination of river scenery and woodland atmosphere creates a particularly rewarding walking experience.
-The autumn colors of the oak canopy are notable.
+The autumn colours of the oak canopy are notable.
 The reserve is accessible year-round and provides shelter from weather in the valley.

 Visitor Facilities And Travel